rbaumgar/openshift-logging/README.md

 ## View Logs as User

-As a user without admin rights you will find the logs under the `Administrator` menu and select `Workloads / Pods`.
-When the pod is selected their is a tab `Aggregated Logs`
+As a user without admin rights, you will find the logs under the `Administrator` menu and select `Workloads / Pods`.
+When the pod is selected there is a tab `Aggregated Logs`

 ![](images/workload-pod-log.png)